Earth Day: 7 Ways to Sleep Green and Maintain an Eco-Friendly Bedroom

 When it comes to mattresses, you don’t have to sacrifice comfort for eco-consciousness.
 Latex—an all-natural and sustainable material—happens to make a responsive foam with exceptional pressure relief.

 Natural latex mattresses, such as the Nolah Natural, have a unique “bouncy” feel.
 Like other foams, latex foam contours to your curves, cradling and cushioning your joints while you sleep.
 Plus, latex foam is chemical-free and naturally hypoallergenic, making it a great choice for sensitive sleepers with allergies or asthma.
-It’s also breathable and 100 percent temperature neutral, meaning it doesn’t trap heat like traditional memory foam.
+It’s also breathable and percent temperature neutral, so it sleeps comfortably cool.

 Last but not least, natural latex is highly durable.
 With proper care, a latex mattress can last about 20 years.
 They cost more than other mattress types, but you’ll keep your bed longer, making it better for your wallet and the environment.